thatvineyard/diy-assistant/0-SETUP.md

 ## 1. Install python dependencies

-If you wish to isolate the packages in a separate virtual environment you can use `python -m venv .venv` and then activate it using `./.venv/Scripts/activate` or `source .venv/Scripts/activate`.
+If you wish to isolate the packages in a separate virtual environment you can use `python -m venv .venv` and then activate it using `./.venv/Scripts/activate` or `source .venv/Scripts/activate` or `source .venv/bin/active`.
 To leave the environment, after the lab, run the command `deactivate`.

 Continue by installing all required packages `pip install -r requirements.txt`.

+If it fails it can help to run `pip install --upgrade pip setuptools wheel` and then running

 ## 2. Set up env